-- Keep all prescription medications filled and take them with you, if you must leave.
+- If you must leave, keep all prescription medications filled and take them with you.

-- If you live in a rural area, learn how to safely operate a chainsaw.
+- If you live in a rural area, learn how to operate a chainsaw safely.
 This goes for you ladies, too.

 - Own one, keep it in good condition, and have gasoline on hand.